RazorBurnZ/MultiAV-CLS/README.md

 import re
 import hashlib

+Must be running on Windows

 Follow the directory structure in this sample, or you can modify the script to use your own directory structure
 ![Image](DirTree.png)

+Just run the MultiAV-CLS.py